Kiese12121/MY-win11-simu/README.md

-2.Run the app: go to dist folder and execute index.htlm with ur browser and done but first download the repository or go to realeses for an done index.html
+2.Run the app: go to dist folder and execute index.htlm with ur browser and done but first download the repository or go to realeses for an done index.html sorry an bug has been occurided so go to Win11 simu fix and do these steps on win11 simu fix